anbox-cloud/discourse-docs/tut/installing-appliance.md

 The Anbox Cloud Appliance provides a deployment of Anbox Cloud to a single machine.
 This offering is well suited for initial prototype and small scale deployments.

 [note type="information" status="Note"]
 There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see [Variants](https://discourse.ubuntu.com/t/anbox-cloud-overview/17802#variants)).
-This tutorial focuses on installing the **Anbox Cloud Appliance** on a local machine.
+This tutorial focuses on installing the **Anbox Cloud Appliance** on a single dedicated machine.
 To install the appliance on a cloud platform, see [How to install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/how-to-install-the-anbox-cloud-appliance/29702).

 For instructions on how to install **Anbox Cloud**, see [How to install Anbox Cloud](https://discourse.ubuntu.com/t/install-anbox-cloud/24336).
 [/note]

-This tutorial guides you through the steps that are required to install and initialise the Anbox Cloud Appliance on your local machine from the [snap](https://snapcraft.io/anbox-cloud-appliance):
+This tutorial guides you through the steps that are required to install and initialise the Anbox Cloud Appliance on the machine from the [snap](https://snapcraft.io/anbox-cloud-appliance):

 1. [Check the prerequisites](#prerequisites)
 2. [Install the appliance](#install)